I'll just jump right in for my review and results of The Firm Express Thin in 30! First, to the numbers.

 .5" in my right arm

 I am pleased with that.
 The inches really surprised me!
-Overall I'm happy with the results I got and pleased with this plan.
-I did however tweak a few things the last two weeks.
-As with any plan I think it's all about being consistent and doing what works for MY body.
+Overall I'm happy with the results I got and pleased with the workouts.
+I did however have to tweak quite a bit to make it work for me.

 Here is what I did differently: